Debunking the Myth: Did Coca-Cola Invent Santa Claus?

 There are three reasons this legend keeps returning every year:

-1. It feels believable
+1. It Feels Believable

 A huge corporation using a holiday icon for profit?
 Sure, why not.

-2. It’s easy to share
+2. It’s Easy to Share

 One sentence, zero research, instant engagement.

-3. It’s perfect clickbait
+3. It’s Perfect Clickbait

 Blame capitalism + Christmas nostalgia = viral content.

 And yes, we’re fully aware that naming this myth and debunking it…creates even more clickbait.
+This is the circle of digital life, Your Highness.

 How Coca-Cola Influenced Christmas (Without Inventing It)